This post may contain affiliate links. Please read our disclosure policy.

 • Plain Greek Yogurt.
 Whole milk Greek yogurt is the right choice here rather than heavy cream.
 It adds richness and a subtle tanginess and won’t curdle when heated.

 • Cheese.
 I used both sharp cheddar cheese and Parmesan for the ultimate cheesy combo.
-The sharp cheddar is bold and deliciously melty, and the Parmesan adds an addictive salty, nutty flavor to the filling and topping.
+The sharp cheddar is bold and deliciously melty, and the Parmesan adds a salty, nutty flavor to the filling and topping.

 • Panko.
 Combined with Parmesan cheese and melted butter, panko bread crumbs create an exceptionally crispy and scrumptious casserole topping.